evya8/ISS-Tracker---Full-Stack-Application/README.md

 - ✅ Fetches astronaut data from Open Notify API
 - ✅ Stores data in SQLite database
 - ✅ Detects correlations: **When ISS is over a country AND an astronaut from that country is onboard**
+- ✅ **Visualizes ISS position and trajectory on interactive world map** 🗺️
 - ✅ Displays real-time data in a React frontend
 - ✅ Shows alerts when correlations are detected